 - The report is poorly organised and has only a passable introduction, conclusion and table of contents.
 The bibliography is inadequate and citations have been missed or are inappropriate.
 The notation used is barely adequate.
 Diagrams, graphs and tables are poorly drawn or presented.
-Grammar, spelling and typography show frequent lapses, some major. - Barely adequate communication of the material at its intended level of exposition.
-Weak presentation of material. - Little evidence of insight in communicating the critical issues. - Relative to the difficulty of the material, the candidate required very substantial help and guidance from the project supervisor. - The work is not well written and shows flaws in the structuring of logical arguments. - Coverage of the appropriate material is weak, with insufficient information provided to support the arguments made, or conclusions drawn, within the project. - Poor coverage of relevant literature, with several major omissions. - Poor evaluation and integration of relevant literature. - ‡ Little evidence that the candidate has mastered new material at the level of 3H. - ‡ Few appropriate illustrative examples. - ‡ Poor analysis of examples, with frequent errors or misconceptions. - ‡ The project constitutes a poor set of notes for a 3H course comprising the subject of the material. - Serious flaws exist in the attention to the applied aspects of the project, making it difficult for the project to meet its aims. - Data analysis techniques are arbitrary or inappropriate. - The results are poorly presented. - Interpretations are superficial, demonstrating a weak understanding of the results and their relevance to the theoretical framework.
+Grammar, spelling and typography show frequent lapses, some major. - Relative to the difficulty of the material, the candidate required very substantial help and guidance from the project supervisor. - The work is not well written and shows flaws in the structuring of logical arguments. - Coverage of the necessary literature is weak, with insufficient information provided to support the arguments made, or conclusions drawn, within the project. - Little evidence of insight and ideas tend to be highly derivative. - ‡ Little evidence that the candidate has mastered new material at the level of 4H. - ‡ Few appropriate illustrative examples. - ‡ Poor analysis of examples, with frequent errors or misconceptions. - ‡ The project constitutes a poor set of notes for a 4H course comprising the subject of the material.

+- Serious flaws exist in the attention to the applied aspects of the project, making it difficult for the project to meet its aims. - Data analysis techniques are arbitrary or inappropriate. - The results are poorly presented. - Interpretations are superficial, demonstrating a weak understanding of the results and their relevance to the theoretical framework.